Workshop 3 - Screen-space Ambient Occlusion

 This is because we need to be able to sample the depth texture at some arbitrary place in viewspace, and the x and y component of ndc can be easily scaled to texture coordinates for the depth texture.

-1. Create a vec4 with homogenous coordinate 1
+with homogenous coordinate 1 - Transform with

-4. While we’re at it, let’s just scale it in 0 to 1
+(the homogenous divide) to get ndc - While we’re at it, let’s just scale it in 0 to 1

 Step 3.
 Sample Depth Values!